Kaweees/kaweees.github.io/content/blog/uses.md

 > mind <br> — <cite>Michael B. Paulson, otherwise known as
 > [ThePrimeagen](https://www.youtube.com/@ThePrimeagen)</cite>

-This page was last edited on **August 14, 2023**
+This page was last edited on **March 29, 2024**

-My former roomate and good friend,
+My former college roomate and good friend,
 [Hayden Buscher](https://techno-sorcery.com/), recently made a [post](https://techno-sorcery.com/coolstuff/things.html) about the things he uses to stay productive.
 Giving credit where its due, I thought it was a great